six-two/mkdocs-search-links-plugin/docs/plugin/all-links.md

 - toc
 ---

-# All listings
+# All links

-This page has a static list of all listings.
+This page has a static list of all links.

 CUSTOM_PLACEHOLDER_FOR_THE_LISTINGS_PLUGIN